Addressing Ethylene Oxide Emissions in Lake County, Illinois

 - U.S. EPA has been reviewing updated emissions information from the company.
 This information includes revised emissions estimates reported to the Toxics Release Inventory (TRI) and the methodology for calculating those, along with information from a 2017 stack test the company conducted with Illinois EPA approval.

 - Vantage has reported that it is working with contractors to voluntarily add a secondary control to its existing scrubber.
-Estimated installation of the additional control equipment is the first quarter of 2019.
+Estimated installation of the additional control equipment is Spring 2019.
 Vantage has indicated that it will conduct monitoring at the facility’s fenceline after the additional control equipment is installed.